matyasselmeci/docs/docs/data/xrootd/install-standalone.md

 The following configuration steps are optional and will likely not be required for setting up a small site.
 If you do not need any of the following special configurations, skip to [the section on using XRootD](#using-xrootd).

+#### Excluding subdirectories of `rootdir`

+To limit the subdirectories to serve under your configured `rootdir`, comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`, and add an `all.export` directive for each directory under `rootdir` that you wish to serve via XRootD.

+This is useful if you have a mixture of files under your `rootdir`, for example from multiple users, but only want to expose a subset of them to the world.

+For example, with `rootdir` configured to `/data` to serve the contents of `/data/store` and `/data/public` but not `/data/private`:

+    # all.export /
+    all.export /store/
+    all.export /public/

+!!! note
+    The directories specified this way are writable by default.
+    Access controls should be managed via [authorization configuration](#configuring-authorization).

 #### Enabling Hadoop support (EL 7 Only)